alexmullins/dsa/README.md

 ## Conclusion

 In conclusion, this vulnerability can be exploited to cause denial of service.
-Using the scenario above, the CVE score calculator <https://nvd.nist.gov/CVSS/v2-calculator> gave a score of 3.5/10 - 6.3/10 based on if the server used the `-p` flag.
+Using the scenario above, the CVE score calculator <https://nvd.nist.gov/CVSS/v2-calculator> gave a score of 3.5/10.
 There aren't any confidentiality or integrity impacts, just a partial/complete availability impact.

 Looking at godoc.org there are currently 164 packages that import `crypto/dsa`, <https://godoc.org/crypto/dsa?importers>.
 It is recommended to upgrade to the security release that is at <https://golang.org/dl/>.